underground-software/singularity/README.md

 We use
 [letsencrypt's certbot](https://certbot.eff.org/).

-To install these certicates into an instance of singularity, run `podman cp <host_files...> singularity_nginx_1:/etc/ssl/nginx` followed by `podman exec singularity_nginx_1 nginx -s reload`.
+To install your real certificates into an instance of singularity, create a tarball containing the approriate `fullchain.pem` and `privkey.pem`, and then run `podman volume import singularity_ssl-certs /path/to/tarball` followed by `podman exec singularity_nginx_1 nginx -s reload`.